-Our Medical Team is coordinated by Tabitha Wright.
 Working with local doctors, our medical team conducts free medical clinics; provides assistance to local physicians; works with local hospitals; provides medical care to remote villages; and provides medical care to our missionaries, as well as, pastors and church leaders.

 CHILDREN & YOUTH

-The Children & Youth Team is led by Aaron and Tiffany Lopez.
+The Children & Youth Team is led by Tiffany Lopez.
 The goal of this team is to teach valuable life lessons that will develop the character of the children.
 This team uses a variety of activities to reach out to the children and youth of the community.
 The team incorporates sports, games, illustrated teaching, music, clowns, and puppets in their ministry outreach.

-The Construction Team is led by Jon Wright.
 The construction team performs minor repairs for the local churches and hospital.
 Whether repairing the plumbing, addressing electrical problems, painting rooms at the local hospital, or building chicken farms in the local community, this team is having a positive impact in the communities in which they are working.